-Recruiters look for your coding knowledge and problem-solving skills through the coding challenges.
+Recruiters look for your coding knowledge and problem-solving skills through coding challenges.
 They want to know how well you know the coding methods and their application in different situations.
 You will be evaluated on your DSA knowledge, coding methods, and how well you handle a problem.

-How to Nail Coding Challenges in FAANG interviews
+How to Nail Coding Challenges in FAANG+ Interviews

-IK’s preparation strategy has helped thousands of software engineers and software developers land their dream jobs.
+IK’s preparation strategy has helped thousands of software engineers and developers land their dream jobs.
 You, too, can nail your next coding interview with Interview Kickstart.

-We offer interview preparation courses that are designed and taught by FAANG+ tech leads and hiring managers.
+We offer interview preparation courses designed and taught by FAANG+ tech leads and hiring managers.
 With such a cracking team of instructors, Interview Kickstart is a powerhouse of expert knowledge and guidance on how to nail tech interviews.